FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Join Existing Simul=A link to currently joinable simul events.
 Found on the create simul form page (http://lichess.org/simul/new)

-Simul Variants Hint=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)
+Variants Hint=Explains the variants checkboxes found on the create simul form page (http://lichess.org/simul/new)

 Simul Clock Hint=Explains the Fischer clock time control settings found on the create simul form page (http://lichess.org/simul/new)